 Did you know…?

-Its venom contains neurotoxins, myotoxins (causes muscle necrosis), coagulants (causes excessive clotting) and also has haemolytic (destroys red blood cells) properties.
+Its venom contains neurotoxins (affects the nervous system), myotoxins (causes muscle necrosis), coagulants (causes excessive clotting) and also has haemolytic (destroys red blood cells) properties.

 8.)
-A red-bellied black snake yields up to 37 mg of venom in a bite.
+A red-bellied black snake yields up to 37 mg of venom in a single bite.